 This resulted in the Leap chair being ordered through OfficeDesigns to Steelcase and my package was sent directly from manufacturer.
 Due to this, it took a little bit longer to receive my review unit compared to if I just ordered an in-stock configuration from OfficeDesigns.

-Here is the timeline for the shipment of my Steelcase Leap chair review unit:
+Here is the timeline for the shipment of my Steelcase Leap chair:

 Unboxing & Assembly

-Since my review unit of the Leap chair was shipped directly from Steelcase's distribution facility, the unboxing was quite different than if it came from OfficeDesigns.
+Since my Leap chair was shipped directly from Steelcase's distribution facility, the unboxing was quite different than if it came from OfficeDesigns.
 It arrived in one large Steelcase branded box which was quite a sight sitting at my front doorstep.